Bagan95/FadeFrameUI-WOTLK/README.md

 This addon also support and recommends [nibChatTabs](https://www.wowinterface.com/downloads/info16899-nibChatTabs.html)

-By downloadning this addon and changing the nibChatTabs.toc to "## Interface: 30300" (instead of "## Interface: 50200") Without quates.
+By downloadning this addon and changing the nibChatTabs.toc to "## Interface: 30300" (instead of "## Interface: 50200") Without quotes.
 You are able to complely hide the chat tabs. (this is absolutely not mandatory, you can skip this step)

 ## Usage
 Use the command " /ffu "